-Upon receiving the TSCAI for a QoS Flow from the SMF, if the TSCAI includes a BAT in UL direction, the RAN may determine a dynamic value of 5G-AN PDB in UL direction for the QoS Flow.
-The NG-RAN provides the dynamic value of 5G-AN PDB to the SMF in a response to the QoS Flow request.
-The dynamic value of 5G-AN PDB is used to generate EarliestTransmitOffset as described in Annex M.
+Upon receiving the TSCAI for a QoS Flow from the SMF, if the TSCAI includes a BAT in UL direction and the dynamic value for the CN PDB is configured in the NG-RAN (as described in clause 5.7.3.4), the NG-RAN shall provide the 5G-AN PDB in the response to the QoS Flow request.
+The SMF/CUC uses 5G-AN-PDB to generate EarliestTransmitOffset as described in Annex M.1.

-The details of providing End Station related information to generate the stream requirements for the QoS Flow by the SMF/CUC are described in Annex M.
+The details of providing End Station related information to generate the stream requirements for the QoS Flow by the SMF/CUC are described in Annex M.1.